nip10/github-explorer/README.md

 ### Decisions, Improvements & Others

+- Tried out Supabase (a Firebase open-source alternative) for authentication and database (and some "exotic" features like realtime replication and row level security).
+- Tried out Playright (a Puppeteer/Cypress alternative) for E2E testing.
 - The homepage is public, but the bookmarks feature is private.
-- Tried out Supabase (a Firebase open-source alternative) for authentication and database (and some "exotic" features like realtime replication and row level security).
 - The bookmarks are stored in the database.
 - The bookmarks list "My Bookmarks", after the first load, is updated in realtime via Supabase's realtime replication. (for fun, this could just use local stage, but I wanted to try out the replication feature)
 - The selected topics and the sorting of each topic are saved in local storage.